Explore PM8500See Concrete Portfolio

 The light impact of the Schmidt rebound hammer left zero damage to the concrete or rock surfaces making it suitable for fragile sites, whilst the Equotip provided highly accurate measurements for hardness correlation data.

-See more case studies and articles about Equotip in our Inspection Space.
+See more case studies and articles about Equotip in our Tech Hub.